BigPolarBear1/factorization/README.md

 This is Quadratic Sieve Small factor Variant.
 This will attempt to find large concentrations of small factors using p-adic lifting.
 The upside of this approach is that if we have a bunch of smooth candidates, mostly made up from small factors.. then we dramatically reduce the amount of smooth candidates needed during the linear algebra step.

-TO DO: I noticed that in CUDA_QS_Variant I'm basically able to do the same type of p-adic lifting using non-singular roots.
-But functionally it is doing the same.. so I need to integrate that into this PoC I think...  that will speed up lifting a lot.. let me investigate... we really need to make lifting super fast.
-It will be the big bottleneck..
+TO DO:

+-We can actually treat singular roots as non-singular roots.
+Thats exactly what I'm doing in CUDA_QS_Variant.. so I need to implement that so we can properly use hensel's lemma.
+-Need to rapidly cycle through k values (as in zx^2+yx-Nk) .. until one is found where a bunch of singular roots lift very highly within our sieve region.
+Additionally finding an optimal sieve region can also be investigated.

 #### To run from folder "Coefficient_Sieve" (Experimental WORK IN PROGRESS):</br></br>
 To build: python3 setup.py build_ext --inplace</br>